JamesSkemp/words/content/post/new-style-applied.md

 +++
 title = "New style applied"
-summary = "A brief note on the new style for this content area." draft = false comments = true date = "2007-03-18T16:49:00-05:00"
+description = "A brief note on the new style for this content area." draft = false comments = true date = "2007-03-18T16:49:00-05:00"